Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Fermionic classification

 We claim that $\mu, \mu'$, along with an additional assumption that $\hat{P} \TL = e^{i\mu'} \TL \hat{P}$, are sufficient to distinguish the quantum phases, since the other commutations follow from these.
-The complete operator $P$ determines whether operators such as $\TL$ are bosonic or fermionic (value of $\mu'$ for $\TL$) and it is natural to assume that its effective form does also.
-Parity is in this way a more fundamental operator for fermionic systems relative to other symmetries.
+The complete operator $P$ determines whether operators such as $\TL$ are bosonic or fermionic (value of $\mu'$) and it is natural to assume that its effective form does also.
+Parity is in this way a more fundamental operator for fermionic systems compared to other symmetries.
 Other commutation relations follow, such as $\PL \hat{T} = \hat{T} \PL e^{i\mu'}$.

-An equation such as $\PL \hat{T} = \hat{T} \PL e^{i\mu'}$ imposes a constraint since $\PL^{2} = \hat{T}^{N} = 1$; namely, $\mu' = \pi$ is not allowed if N is odd.
-Hence, we recover the same symmetric fermionic phases as in the bosonic group cohomology classification: $(\Ztwo)^{2}$ for N even and $\Ztwo$ for N odd.
-We additionally have a direct fermionic description of the phases based on effective forms.
+An equation such as $\PL \hat{T} = \hat{T} \PL e^{i\mu'}$ imposes a constraint since $\PL^{2} = \hat{T}^{N} = 1$; namely, $\mu' = \pi$ is not allowed if $N$ is odd.
+Hence, we recover the same symmetric fermionic phases as we would by mapping the bosonic group cohomology classification to fermions: $(\Ztwo)^{2}$ for $N$ even and $\Ztwo$ for $N$ odd.
+We additionally have a direct fermionic description of the phases based on effective forms of symmetry operators.
 Finally, to establish a correspondence between the bosonic and fermionic descriptions, we should understand when the Jordan-Wigner mapped versions of the fermionic symmetry operators are broken or unbroken in the bosonic variables.
 This leads us to find that parity is broken when $\mu = \pi$, while translation is broken when $\mu'=\pi$ \emph{and} $\mu=\pi$; this is summarized in Table \ref{tab:Correspondence}.